What are the Shire and the Shire Society, and how did they come about?

 Thereafter, Sam Dodson and Meg McLain painstakingly repaired the tears made in the fragile paper during the signing ceremony and photographer James Schmill took some fine, high resolution photos of the documents.
 Here they are in high-resolution .PDF form: Shire Doc One.pdf :: Shire Doc Two.pdf

 The Shire Society is always growing and starting new projects.
-Check “The Shire” tab at the top of this site to see what’s currently going on.
+Check “The Shire” tab at the top of this site to see just some of what’s currently going on.